NOAA-OWP/ngen/doc/NextGen_ON_CONUS.md

 ```

 In the command above, `conus.gpkg` is the NextGen hydrofabric version 2.01 for CONUS, `partition_config_32.json` is the partition file that contains all features ids and their interconnected network information.
 The number `32` is intended number of processing cores for running parallel build `ngen` using MPI.
 The last two empty strings, as indicated by `''`, indicate there is no subsetting, i.e., we intend to run the whole CONUS hydrofabric.

-# CONUS Hydrofabric

-The CONUS hydrofabric is downloaded from [here](https://www.lynker-spatial.com/#v20.1/).
-The file name under the list is `conus.gpkg`.
-It is cautioned that since the data there are evolving and newer version may be available in the future.
-When using a newer version, be mindful that the corresponding initial configuration file generation and validation for all submodules at CONUS scale are necessary, which may be a non-trivial process due to the shear size of the spatial scale.

-As the file is fairly large, it is worth some consideration to store it in a proper place, then simply build a symbolic link in the `ngen` home directory, thus named `./hydrofabric/conus.gpkg`.
-Note the easiest way to create the symbolic link is to `makedir hydrofabric` and then create the full path.

 # Prepare the Input Data